Modern Porcelain Collector Doll, 18" tall, porcelain

 little to no value today.

-So save your time, put the dolls
+So save your time and effort put these dolls

 in a garage sale, give to someone who might appreciate the doll or a thrift store and take a